top of page

 Who?

 Consequently, Zabi became a ward of the state of Rhode Island.
-They navigated through various New England institutions, ultimately emerging as a young adult facing life's challenges on the streets.
+They navigated through various New England institutions, (i.e. Gateway Arts step-down in Johnston Rhode Island, Devereux in Rutland, Massachusetts, and a Gateway group home in Providence, Rhode Island.
+Zabi ultimately emerged as a young adult facing life's challenges on the streets.
 Amid this chaos, Zabi sought solace in companionship provided through sex work and eventually yoga.
 Leaving the former and focusing on yoga allowed them to travel while also pursuing higher education intermittently.
+All intertwined within their work.

 Zabi's path constantly evolved but embracing yoga as a cornerstone of their healing journey, they had a foundation.
 Relocating to the vibrant city of New Orleans, Louisiana they experienced the joys and trials of marriage, only to find themself exploring the complexities of divorce.
 This brought Zabi back to Providence, Rhode Island, where they delved into art, landscaping, and discovered a newfound passion for healthcare.